Disclaimer: Harry Potter and such belong to the lovely Rowling.

-Draco gave a terrified scream along with Hermione and Ron looked queasy.
-Only Harry remained her ground.
-This was her chance.
-If she could get rid of this fool then no one would question Moratorium's power—ever again!
+Draco gave a terrified scream along with Hermione, and Ron looked queasy.
+Only Harry stood her ground.
+It was her chance.
+If she could get rid of that fool then no one would question Moratorium's power—ever!
 She could rid herself of this potential rival and—

 "Avada Kedavra!" the pedophile shrieked, pointing his wand towards Hermione.